THE PARLOR

 DELIVERY + SUPPORT

-You receive your full brand kit and guidelines, along with legal rights to all files.
-Plus 30 days of support to make sure everything works the way it should in practice.
+You receive your full brand kit and guidelines along with legal rights to all files — vector files, PNGs, JPEGs, PDFs, and templates for your preferred software.
+Plus 30 days of support to make sure everything works in practice.
 If your team runs into questions during implementation, I'm here.
-If something doesn't translate well, we fix it.
+If something doesn't translate, we fix it.

 Reserve my seat